- Department of Psychology

 PSY 1 Introduction to Psychology.
 This course will survey current knowledge of human behavior.
 It will cover the entire spectrum of behavioral functions and examine the biological, cognitive and social processes that underlie these behaviors.
 Topics will include the brain and functioning of the nervous system, perception, thinking, learning and memory; conscious and unconscious motivations and emotion; language, intelligence, cognitive, social, and personality development; social perceptions, attitudes and social influence; psychological disorders and their treatment; and mental health.
 The focus of the course will be on understanding the major theories of human behavior and on understanding the practical and theoretical implications of these positions.
+Offered every semester.

 PSY 9 Introduction to Cognitive and Brain Science.
 Survey of the cognitive, computational and neuronal basis of thought.
 Topics include the relationship of cognitive and brain systems underlying language, memory, perception, attention, consciousness and development.
 Students interested in PSY 9 are expected to first take PSY 1 in order to best prepare them for the course.
+Offered every spring.

 PSY 11 Developmental Psychology.
 A survey of behavioral, mental, and socio-emotional development during childhood from birth through adolescence.
 General principles of development and related empirical findings will be emphasized.
 Class will include lectures, demonstrations, and observations of children.
 Usually offered once per year.

 PSY 12 Psychopathology.
 (Formerly Abnormal Psychology) An introduction to the scientific study of major psychological and behavioral syndromes – including psychotic, mood, anxiety, personality, and substance use disorders – with an emphasis on assessment, symptoms, prevalence, possible causes, and treatment approaches.
+Offered every semester.

 PSY 13 Social Psychology.
 (Cross-listed as CVS 35) Social psychology is the scientific study of the way people think, feel, and behave in social situations.
 It involves understanding how we influence, and are influenced by, other people and the social contexts around us.
 A primary goal of this course is to introduce you to the perspectives, research methods, and seminal findings of the field of social psychology.
 Equally important is the goal of allowing you to cultivate your skills for analyzing the social situations and events that you encounter in your everyday lives.
 Lectures will be supplemented by classroom demonstrations, discussion, and various assignments.
+Offered every semester.